chanchan098/Docs/operation/ops-1-k8s-concepts.md

 ### etcd

-* Consistent and highly-available **key value store** used as Kubernetes' backing store for all cluster data.
+* Consistent and highly-available <u>key value store</u> used as Kubernetes' backing store for all cluster data.

 ### kube-scheduler

-* Control plane component that watches for newly created Pods **with no assigned node**,
+* Control plane component that watches for newly created Pods <u>with no assigned node</u>,
   and selects a node for them to run on.

 ### kube-controller-manager